rautranjit/rautranjit.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 100 # leave blank to include all the blog posts
 ---
 Hi.
 I'm Ranjit Raut, a scholar and practitioner of artificial intelligence.
-I endeavor at the intersection of computer science, mathematics, cognitive science, and physics, with a focus on researching and building artificial intelligence systems that address real-world problems and deliver solutions.
+I endeavor at the intersection of computer science, mathematics, cognitive science, physics, and engineering, with a focus on researching and building artificial intelligence systems that address real-world problems and deliver solutions.

 On the research side, I worked as a Research Assistant at the AIHPC Lab and previously as a Research Fellow at the AISSR Lab.
 On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, served as a Microsoft Learn Student Ambassador, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.
 On the production side, I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie.